Y4CHI/WebApp-Builder/README.md

 Webapp builder is programmed with electron to convert from a web page to a desktop application quickly.

 #Dependencies
-For the code to work we will have to install nodeJS, the installation is as follows.
+<p>For the code to work we will have to install nodeJS, the installation is as follows.</p>
 <code>curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash </code><br>
 <code>nvm install --lts </code><br>
 <code>nvm use 16.20.2</code><br>